-Normally baked ziti is made with ziti pasta, however, I use rigatoni or penne pasta because it's easier to find at my local grocery store.
+Normally baked ziti is made with ziti pasta.
+However, I use rigatoni or penne pasta because it's easier to find at my local grocery store.
 Also, I prefer the large rigatoni tubes for soaking up all that pasta sauce goodness.

 What I Love About This Recipe

-Not only do I love this recipe, but apparently so do my parents.
-My mom and dad both asked me on separate occasions this morning if there was any more of the baked ziti left over.
 The thing I love the most about this recipe is the number of vegetables hidden within the cheesy pasta sauce.
 I also really love that this meal reheats well, making it a perfect meal prep or batch-cooked meal.
 And finally, this ziti pasta bake is so delicious.

 Ingredient Notes